awsdocs/amazon-emr-management-guide/doc_source/emr-git-repo-link.md

 **Note**
 Linking a Git repository to a notebook clones the remote repository to your local Jupyter notebook\.
 Unlinking the Git repository from a notebook only disconnects the notebook from the remote repository but does not delete the local Git repository\.

-## Understanding Repository Status<a name="emr-managed-notebooks-repository-status"></a>
+## Understanding repository status<a name="emr-managed-notebooks-repository-status"></a>

 A Git repository may have any of the following status in the repository list\.
-For more information about linking EMR notebooks with Git repositories, see [Link or Unlink a Git\-based Repository](#emr-git-repo-link)\.
+For more information about linking EMR notebooks with Git repositories, see [Link or unlink a Git\-based repository](#emr-git-repo-link)\.

 | Status | Meaning |